eng-bagheri/batch_subtitle/README.md

 4. Copy subs to bin folder of ffmpeg and rename them to s (select all of them press F2 and enter s)

 5. open File_list Bat file for making a list of videos and save in list.txt

+6. run ffmpeg command maker.py

+7. Command.BAT  file will be created on your desktop open it with notepad and add this line to the first line of this and save this:
+cd ffmpeg_address/bin

+8. run Command.BAT

+9. after finishing process you can find your hard subbed videos with orginal names on folder 1 on your desktop